nebula643/Office-Tool-docs/docs/activate/README.md

 ### Install key

 Installs a product key (replaces existing key) with a provided product key.
-If you get a "Product SKU is not found", please install the correct license first.
+If you get a message "Product SKU is not found" when installing a key, please install the correct license first.

 An example of the key: XXXXX-XXXXX-XXXXX-XXXXX-XXXXX